 When they escaped, that laughable band of seventy, he thought they could run, that he would live to see Thrace again.
 The other Gladiators chose Spártakos, Curly and Wino to lead them.
 He was skeptical of those two Celts, one a thief the other an alcoholic, but they proved themselves good in a fight before they fell, Wino in an ambush during the first winter, Curly after he took his troops South to chase plunder.

 —If Curly had stayed we might be over the Alps by now.

 Looking over the encampment, swollen with shepherds and vagabonds and every other kind of man but warriors, he knew that there was no more hope.
 The Imperial navy had sealed Sicily from the coast, and the northern route was guarded by the Pompey’s legions, just returned from Spain.
 His band would march south the next day because it was the only way they could go.

 She had warned him when they were both young that he would one day die in Lucania, and she was never wrong.

-This entry is part of Jack Rusher’s journal, originally published January 9th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 9th, 2012, in New York.